tanhauhau/shelldemo/README.md

-# express-shell-middleware [Work in Progress]
+# shelldemo [Work in Progress]

-A command line application on your browser + An express middleware = express-shell-middleware
+A command line application on your browser + An express middleware

+## Installation

+` npm install --save shelldemo `

 ## Usage Demo
 ```javascript